davidcarboni/scloud/lambda-api/README.md

 ## Releae notes

+ * `1.1.1`: Remove functionality to lowercase the request path because this can alter path parameter values, which can be case sensitive strings
  * `1.0.5`: Add a test to verify that camel case path parameter values aren't lowercased
  * `1.0.4`: Optional schema checks using Zod
  * `0.3.8`: Optinoal generic type on `Request`